-The Queensland Curriculum and Assessment Authority as delegate for the Australian Skills Quality Authority.
+The Queensland Curriculum and Assessment Authority acts as delegate for the Australian Skills Quality Authority.

-- Fit and proper person requirements declaration (DOCX, 137 kB)
+- Fit and Proper Person requirements declaration (DOCX, 140 kB)

 QCAA registration and approval processes